 Depending on the wood type, it will take different lengths for your wood to season.
 A moisture meter is the best way to tell if your wood is seasoned.
 A moisture meter is an instrument that measures the moisture content of the wood.
 To use a moisture meter, insert the prongs into the wood and look at the display reading.
 Ideally, firewood should contain less than 20% moisture.

 I personally recommend this General Tools Moisture Meter.
-It allows you to accurately gauge how wet your firewood is and whether it is sufficiently seasoned or not.
+It allows you to accurately gauge how wet your firewood is and whether it is sufficiently seasoned.
 Over time you can also see how quickly the moisture is dropping and how much longer you need to keep your firewood dropping until it is seasoned and ready to burn.

 Press the sharp pins into the wood and you will quickly see the readout show the moisture ranging from 5% to 50%.
 It also has a Low/Mid/High indication depending on whether the wood is dry enough, so you don’t need to remember the actual values.